-UNC offers a Dietetic Internship which provides distance-format guidance.
-This allows the student to complete their internships in their communities of choice.
-The UNC Dietetic Internship has been accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.
+UNC offers a Dietetic Internship through the Department of Nutrition and Dietetics, which provides distance-format guidance.
+This allows the student to complete the internship in communities of their choice.
+The UNC Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.